Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `listParticipants` of `ChatThreadClient` method to retrieve the participants of the thread.

-`PagedCollection<Participant>` is the response returned from listing participants.
+`PagedCollection<ChatParticipant>` is the response returned from listing participants.
-`Participant` contains the identifier which holds the unique ACS user ID for this participant, as well as optional display name and share history time.
+`ChatParticipant` contains the identifier which holds the unique ACS user ID for this participant, as well as optional display name and share history time.

 ```swift
 chatThreadClient.listParticipants() { result, _ in